-The service mostly provides experiences in Europe and Asia right now, but may expand to other continents in the future.
+The service mostly provides experiences in Europe and Asia right now, with a few scattered cities but may expand to other continents in the future.

 AirBnB may be best known for its accommodation service, but the company has recently been muscling its way into tours as well.

 AirBnB Experiences connects travelers with local guides for a wide range of experiences, anything from getting a traditional Yantra tattoo in Chiang Mai to exploring farmsteading in Milwaukee or getting a tour of LGBTQ history in Dublin.